rekalogika/rekalogika.dev/docs/domain-event/04-tips.md

 ```

 Therefore, you can reliably store the ID in your event objects, instead of the
 object itself.
-Using the ID in the events mean your events can be realiably
+Using the ID in the events means your events can be reliably
 serialized, and you can pass them anywhere without alteration.

 ## Choosing Dispatching Strategy

-If you want to something similar that you are used to do with application
+If you want to do something similar to what you are used to doing with
-events, you probably want post-flush strategy.
+application events, you probably want the post-flush strategy.

 Use post-flush for things that should occur only if the change is successful,
 like notifications, etc.